10 On-Page SEO Strategies to Use in 2024How to Optimize a Blog Post (for Maximum SEO Ranking Ability)

 5. Design a Featured Image that Stands Out

-A featured image is the “thumbnail” image of your blog post, that’ll appear when your article is shared on social media and sometimes in organic search results too.
+A featured image is the “thumbnail” image of your blog post, appearing when your article is shared on social media and sometimes in organic search results.
 It should serve as a visual summary of what your blog post will cover.

 Design a Featured Image for Your Blog Posts and Nail On-Page SEO

-That’s why you absolutely need to assign a featured image to your blog posts—and ideally one that stands out visually.
+That’s why you need to assign a featured image to your blog posts—and ideally, one that stands out visually.

-What does a featured image have to do with on-page SEO and optimizing your blog post to get more traffic?
+What does a featured image do with on-page SEO and optimizing your blog post to get more traffic?

 I’ll show you two good reasons:

 • It helps with social engagement: When your readers share a link to your blog post, the featured image is what their network sees first.
-If the featured image is relevant to the content of the article, that helps drive engagement.
+If the featured image is relevant to the article’s content, that helps drive engagement.

 Screenshot of Using Social Engagement in Your On-Page SEO Strategy

-Remember that humans are visual creatures—so giving us enticing eye candy is a great way to attract more of us into reading your blog post.
+Remember that humans are visual creatures, so providing enticing eye candy is a great way to attract more readers to your blog post.

 6. Use Smart Image Alt Text (Alternative Title Tags)

-Alternative title text (also known as image alt tags) describe the purpose of an image on a page.
-While their primary purpose is to enhance accessibility, they also provide better context to search engines that helps them index the image properly—and take their text into account for the greater purpose of the page as a whole as well.
+Alternative title text (also known as image alt tags) describes the purpose of an image on a page.
+While their primary purpose is to enhance accessibility, they also provide better context to search engines that help them index the image properly—and take their text into account for the greater purpose of the page as a whole.

 Image Alt Text Screenshot (Example)